d-pamneja/Grocery_Store_Application_V2/README.md

 <h3 align="center">EBazaar - Grocery Store Application</h3>

   <p align="center">
-    This project is a robust, multi-user web application designed to simulate a digital grocery store environment.
-It features a dual user-system: one store manager (admin) and multiple end-users.
-Users can seamlessly register, browse through various product categories, and purchase groceries.
-The admin, on the other hand, enjoys the privilege of managing products and categories, ensuring a dynamic and updated product list for users, along with a visual dashboard for the analysis of sales.
+    The project is a multi-user grocery shopping app built with Flask for the API and VueJS for the UI, following RBAC for user roles.
+It allows user signup/login, admin login, and store manager signup/login.
+Admins manage categories, approving store manager requests.
+Store managers handle product management and category requests.
+Users can search, add products to a cart, and buy from multiple categories.
+The system includes backend jobs for exports, reports, and alerts, with performance optimization using caching.
+Scheduled jobs include daily reminders and monthly activity reports.
+Optional features include responsive UI, styling, discount functionality and filters/name search option.
     <br />
     <a href="https://github.com/d-pamneja/Grocery_Store_Application_V2"><strong>Explore the docs »</strong></a>
     <br />